Ridgeland, MS Earlobe Repair with Faces PLLC

 For at least a month after you have earlobe surgery, you’ll need to protect your ears from sun exposure, as ultraviolet radiation can cause scar tissue to thicken and become darker.
 Use SPF 50 sunscreen when ever you go outside and wear a broad-brimmed hat, if possible.

-Many things can happen to your ears that may result in misshapen or stretched earlobes, particularly for people who wear earrings or who have torn earlobes from wearing spacers or gauges.
-Some of the most common causes of earlobe surgery in Missouri we encounter in our Ridgeland, MS, clinic include:
+Many things can happen to your ears that may result in misshapen or stretched earlobes that may require surgery.
+Some of the most common causes we encounter in our Ridgeland, MS, clinic include:

 - Consistently wearing heavy earrings for extended periods